Kalirad/HoleyPopulationSpeciation/README.md

 + supp_figures.ipynb : ipython notebook to generate figures S1 and S2.

-+ RR_results.csv : data used to generate figures 4 and 5.
++ /raw_data/RR_results.csv : data used to generate figures 4 and 5.

-+ DFE.csv : data used by main_figures.ipynb.
++ /raw_data/DFE.csv : data used by main_figures.ipynb.

-+ RNA_q_results.csv : data used by main_figures.ipynb.
++ /raw_data/RNA_q_results.csv : data used by main_figures.ipynb.

-+ backcross.csv : data used by to generate figure 9.
++ /raw_data/backcross.csv : data used by to generate figure 9.

-+ RNA_holey_results : data used by supp_figures.ipynb.
++ /raw_data/RNA_holey_results.csv : data used by supp_figures.ipynb.